justinmk/justinmk.github.io/_posts/2016-03-17-selfish-cooperation.md

 > changes when a new version of gcc came out, rather than a few weeks of
 > changes if the OpenNT-related contributions were accepted.

-Open has utility for both parties.
+Open source has utility for both parties.
 If there weren't utility, then allocation (priorities) would suffer heavily (cf. GNU Hurd).

+Also from the Netflix slides:

 > _We would prefer to be an insignificant customer in a giant cloud._